SwiftERM Hyper-personalisation for ecommerce email marketing

 Agility

-Agile marketing is becoming more common, and for a good reason.
-Ninety-three percent of agile marketing teams believe that their team can handle fast-paced digital marketing work.
+Agile marketing is becoming more common and for a good reason.
+Ninety-three per cent of agile marketing teams believe that their team can handle fast-paced digital marketing work.
 Even teams that don’t follow explicitly agile workflows need to be responsive to data, and marketers must be able to shift their strategies and methods when their current ones aren’t working.

 Agility also requires marketers to understand that mistakes will happen and that they’re an opportunity to learn and improve their strategy.
-Marketers cannot be so tied to their own work or ideas that they can’t change their focus when a campaign isn’t meeting the goals they’ve set for it.
+Marketers cannot be so tied to their work or ideas that they can’t change their focus when a campaign isn’t meeting the goals they’ve set for it.
 Reading and analysing the data and adapting the strategy and tactics are crucial for successful B2C marketers.

 Storytelling ability